Run SQL Scripts

-In the previous part of this tutorial, you have created a table visually, using the Design Editor.
+In the previous part of this tutorial, you have created a table by using context menu commands in the Online Browser.
 An alternative way to interact with your database is by means of SQL (Structured Query Language) scripts.
 SQL scripts can be used to create the structure of the database, perform various operations against the database (for example, populate it with data), and also change or delete the database structure.
 Below, you will learn how to run some sample SQL scripts against the demo database you created so far.

 Let's first create the structure of all the tables in the database, as follows:

 1.Connect to your demo SQLite database created so far.

 2.On the File menu, click Open | Open File, and browse for the NanonullCreateTables.sql file from the C:\Users\<username>\Documents\Altova\DatabaseSpy2022\DatabaseSpyExamples\Tutorial folder.

 The scripts now opens inside the SQL Editor in the main pane.

 The SQL Editor is the area where you can view, edit, and execute SQL statements.
 The demo script illustrated above will create a few tables in the database.